 Courtesy of Sundance

 Paramount and Participant made a Sundance splash with “An Inconvenient Sequel: Truth to Power,” Bonni Cohen and Jon Shenk’s sequel to Davis Guggenheim’s Oscar-winning Al Gore climate-change documentary.
-In the post-Trump era, Gore has not given up the fight, and while there may be resistance to this well-financed agit-prop call to action, some in the Academy documentary branch may want to send a message of their own.
+In the post-Trump era, Gore has not given up the fight — and has relentlessly kept pushing his message via the film — and while there may be resistance to this well-financed agit-prop call to action, some in the Academy documentary branch may want to send a message of their own.